Ivory Coast's Sweet Revolution: Colonial Legacy & the $100B Chocolate Battle

 Chocolate is important to the Ivory Coast because it's the largest producer of cocoa in the world, making over 2 million tons a year.
 It makes 45% of the world's cocoa beans but gets only about 4% of the chocolate industry's estimated annual worth of $100bn.

-In 2024, the revenue generated from cocoa sales within Ivory Coast, like in supermarkets and convenience stores, is about US$11.4 million.
-It's expected that this revenue will increase each year by around 6.60% until 2028.
+In 2024, the revenue generated from cocoa sales within Ivory Coast, like in supermarkets and convenience stores, is about US$ 9.7 million.
+The revenue generated domestically is projected to increase annually by 2.64% (CAGR 2024-2029).

 About 75 percent of the land in the Ivory Coast is suitable for growing crops, and almost half of its citizens work in agriculture, including many children.